-Child Protection Leadership Team Training and Certification Home
+Child Protection Leadership Team Training and Resources Home

 "Well worth the funds and time dedicated for learning about this all important topic.
 I left the conference feeling very confident in the first steps we will need to take in creating and implementing a child safety policy, etc." Peter Nonnenkamp - Executive Director / Inter American Academy, Ecuador